Much more than an industry heartland, Laverton is a booming suburb that's totally worth spending some time in.

 First thing’s first.
 A visit to Laverton can start nice and early, given the number of quality cafes in the suburb.
 Favor + Grace is a family-run joint serving up delicious, Industry Beans-fuelled coffee that will kickstart any sleepyhead’s day.
 Positioned directly across the road from Laverton Train Station, its location means that if you’re coming in on a train you’ll be catered for literally within a few metres from your arrival point.
 Alternatively, plan to spend some time there before heading home in the afternoon, stop in for a beer or glass of wine.
 Their all-day menu is the stuff of western suburb legend.

 Of course, Laverton is no one-horse town when it comes to cafes.
 If the kids are in tow, make a beeline to Cheeky Chewies Café, just near one of Melbourne’s quaintest train stations, Aircraft Station (once slated to be closed, but vigorously defended by local commuters and now a source of local pride).
 Cheeky Chewies draws family crowds from all over Melbourne’s west to enjoy their (very) kid-friendly menu and atmosphere.
 St Ali coffee makes a world of difference for the friendly mums and dads that frequent the café, and the on-site play area is awesome for littlies (under 5’s especially).
-What’s more, From Thursday to Sunday, Cheeky Chewies is open for dinner until 9pm if you’d prefer a little adults-only time!
+What’s more, From Thursday to Sunday until 9pm, you can enjoy dinner and a glass of wine (or two) at Cheeky Chewies if you’d prefer a little adults-only time!

 For creative types, Woods Street Arts Space is the perfect spot to learn something new – or extend your existing knowledge of an art form.
 The recent history of the space itself is quite remarkable, as it saw the local council (Hobsons Bay) transform a disused, vandalised ex-Post Office into an important public space for the community.
 These days the Woods Street calendar is filled with everything from Polynesian dance classes to open mic nights – not to mention an extensive range of kids’ workshops.